polimi-ispl/landmine_detection_autoencoder/README.md

 # Landmine Detection Using Autoencoders on Multi-polarization GPR Volumetric Data

-This repository contains an example of what have been done for the paper:
+This repository contains a running example and part of the dataset related to the paper:

-Paolo Bestagini, Federico Lombardi, Maurizio Lualdi, Francesco Picetti, Stefano Tubaro. *Landmine Detection Using Autoencoder on Multi-polarization GPR Volumetric Data*, Oct.
+Paolo Bestagini, Federico Lombardi, Maurizio Lualdi, Francesco Picetti, Stefano Tubaro, *Landmine Detection Using Autoencoder on Multi-polarization GPR Volumetric Data*, Oct.
 2018.

 ### Abstract